extism/docs/docs/questions.md

 If you’d like to dive a bit deeper, take a look at [this blog post](https://dylibso.com/blog/why-extism/).

 ### What data types does Extism allow me to pass between my Host application and the Plug-ins its running?
 Can I use Protobufs?
 JSON?
-Extism provides a bytes in / bytes out interface between Hosts and Plug-ins.
+Extism provides a bytes-in / bytes-out interface between Hosts and Plug-ins.
 This enables you to easily use complex data types (Strings! and more!) that are not supported by the core Wasm specification.
 You define your own high-level interface and bring your own serialization format, with the only limitation being the formats available in the host and plug-in languages you're using.
 Thus, Extism supports JSON, Proto, Cap'n Proto, Arrow - take your pick!

 ### Where does Extism “run” in relation to my host application/platform?
 Is it some sort of “side car” design pattern?
 Extism is actually embedded into your program's process, not isolated over a network boundary like a sidecar.
 The benefit of this is typically much faster execution speed, and thanks to WebAssembly's security model, it's safe to execute Plug-in code - unlike a DLL or dlopen to a .dylib or .so file.
 In effect, it becomes an actual function call, not a Remote Procedure Call (RPC).